laplab/rhino/README.md

 > ⚠️ Rhino is a PoC, experimental software.
 Don't use in production. ⚠️

+Key-value database for low-latency edge workloads built on top of FoundationDB.

+## Talks

+Rhino was presented at RustLab 2024.
+You can watch the recording [here](https://youtu.be/9B_v6CDFf-Y?si=WXXhPzcKf4BGN-iy).

 ## How Rhino is different from Turso?

 In terms of edge databases in general, [Turso](https://turso.tech/) is definitely the main competitor to Rhino.
 There are, however, three key differences: